TreZc0/ap-tracker/README.md

 This project is for use with the Multi-world game randomizer [Archipelago](https://archipelago.gg) to help players keep track of which locations they have collected within their games and hopefully organize a potentially large list of checks into something more easy to manage.

 There is a version of this tracker hosted at [https://drawesome4333.github.io/ap-tracker/](https://drawesome4333.github.io/ap-tracker/) for use with most games.
 The version hosted there cannot connect to not secured remote servers due to browser protections.
-You can get around this by hosting the project yourself by following the instructions in the [Running Locally section](#running-locally)
+You can get around this by following the instructions in the [Running Locally section](#running-locally)

 ## Running Locally
+1. Head to the releases page for the tracker [https://github.com/DrAwesome4333/ap-tracker/releases](https://github.com/DrAwesome4333/ap-tracker/releases) and download `ap-tracker-vX.X.X.zip`.

+2. Extract the zip file to a local directory and open it up.

+3. Open `index.html` in a web browser.
+The app should now be ready to go to connect to any AP server.

+## Developing

 ### What you will need:
  - git, [https://git-scm.com/](https://git-scm.com/)